samuel-jimenez/GramEditor/docs/src/configuring-languages.md

   }
 ```

-This example configures the Rust Analyzer to use Clippy for additional linting when saving files.
+This example configures the Rust Analyzer to use Clippy for additional linting
+when saving files.

 #### Nested objects

-When configuring language server options in Tehanu, it's important to use nested objects rather than dot-delimited strings.
-This is particularly relevant when working with more complex configurations.
-Let's look at a real-world example using the TypeScript language server:
+When configuring language server options it's important to use nested objects
+rather than dot-delimited strings.
+This is particularly relevant when working
+with more complex configurations.
+Let's look at a real-world example using the
+TypeScript language server:

 Suppose you want to configure the following settings for TypeScript:

 - Enable strict null checks
 - Set the target ECMAScript version to ES2020

-Here's how you would structure these settings in Tehanu's `settings.json`:
+Here's how you would structure these settings in `settings.json`:

 ```json [settings]
 "lsp": {